gfx-rs/wgpu/wgpu-info/README.md

 When called with no arguments, wgpu-info will list all adapters visible to wgpu and all the information about them we have.

-For gl in non Linux add the angle feature, for vk on macOS add the vulkan-portability feature.
+For OpenGL on platforms other than Linux add the `angle` feature, for Vulkan on macOS add the `vulkan-portability` feature.

 ```
 cargo run --bin wgpu-info